yuvalsol/POCOGenerator/README.md

     sqlParameter.Direction = ParameterDirection.Output;
 ```

-Now, we are ready to get the columns of the routine.
-When it comes to routines, we will use `SqlDataReader.GetSchemaTable()` method to get the routine schema with `CommandBehavior.SchemaOnly` flag.
+Now, we are ready to get the routine columns.
+We use `SqlDataReader.GetSchemaTable()` method to get the routine schema with `CommandBehavior.SchemaOnly` flag.

-For stored procedures, we can use `CommandType.StoredProcedure`.
+For stored procedures, the command type is set to `CommandType.StoredProcedure`.

 ```cs
 using (SqlConnection connection = new SqlConnection(connectionString))